scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

 Many other tools have worked on aspects of integrating computation into scientific articles, notably R-Markdown [@10.1201/9781138359444] and it's successor Quarto (<https://quarto.org>); both of these projects have similar aims to MyST Markdown.
 From a user-experience goals perspective, we are interested in questions such as:

-- how to make a change in a notebook figure and have that immediately show up in a document?
+- how to make a change in a notebook figure and have that immediately show up in a document;
-- how to ensure that a p-value, for example, is computed and inserted directly from a computation, rather than through copy-and-paste?
+- how to ensure computed values are inserted directly, rather than through copy-and-paste;
-- how to expose interactivity and exploration that a researcher often has when analyzing a data-set?
+- how to expose interactivity and exploration that a researcher often has when analyzing a data-set;
-- how to provide and launch archived interactive computing environments?
+- how to provide and launch archived interactive computing environments.

-These questions require authoring tools to be able to execute content, to integrate and display computational/interactive outputs directly in reading experiences, as well as scientific publishing systems that can understand and archive computational content (e.g. Docker containers).
+These questions require authoring tools to be able to execute content [c.f. @binder], to integrate and display computational/interactive outputs directly in reading experiences, as well as scientific publishing systems that can understand and archive computational content (e.g. Docker containers).
 This deep integration can open up possibilities of embedding interactive visualizations and computational notebooks directly into scientific documents [e.g. @eg:interactivity], transforming articles from static texts into rich, interactive, reproducible narratives.
 In 2023, the authors helped to lead several working groups related to these challenges as part of _Notebooks Now!_, a Sloan Foundation funded project led by the American Geophysical Union.
 Those working groups found that integrating computational documents, via Jupyter Notebooks, into scholarly publishing system requires a re-imagination of the publishing processes (from submission to peer-review to production to reading) and that many existing processes and platforms are ill-equipped to handle computational articles [c.f. @10.1029/2023EA003458].
 The "executable research articles" project out of eLife [@elife-era] has similar aims to _Notebooks Now!_, with some differences in how notebooks and articles are separated which we will discuss in @sec:computational-content.

-The ability to deeply link computational content into how we communicate science can improve reproducible practices, and surface more inter-linked content about methods and algorithms in use.
+The ability to deeply link computational content into how we communicate science can improve reproducible practices, and surface more interlinked content about methods and algorithms in use.
 If used to their full extent, these can also fully integrate live computational environments into scientific articles, which provides many exciting possibilities for interrogating and extending scientific data and methods.

 (sec:continuous-science)=